NoDeluluNODELULU

 Anatomy of a real double-check

 A meaningful verification requires independent signals from independent sources.
-NoDelulu's two-pass architecture is designed around this principle:
+NoDelulu's architecture was designed around a model that exists in developmental psychology: the family unit.

 The eight types of delulu we hunt